Applications are ALMOST OPEN for 2019!

-Holiday: Each vendor space is at least 6′ deep by 8′ wide.
+Each space is at least 6′ deep by 8′ wide.
 You may set up your space in any configuration within that boundary.

 Can I request a larger space?

-Generally, we will not allot more than one space per vendor application.
+Generally, we will not allot more than one space per artist application.
 If this poses a problem, please contact us at the time of your application so that we can base our number of acceptances on the space we have available.
-If we do allow you the use of an extra space, an additional booth fee will be payable upon acceptance.
+If we are able to offeryou the use of extra space, an additional booth fee will be payable upon acceptance.

-Can I share a vendor space with a friend?
+Can I share a space with a friend?

 Yes, just include each participant in your application and list the products each of you will sell.
-The 3-5 photo limit is per vendor, with a maximum of ten photos total (even if there are three or more vendors represented at your booth).
+The 3-5 photo limit is per artist, with a maximum of ten photos total (even if there are three or more artists represented at your booth).
 We must see at least one photo of each applicant’s work.

 When can I see my space?

-Sometime before the show, we host a vendor tour.
-We hand out the initial maps with vendor booth assignments, posters and postcards for distribution, and so on.
+Sometime before the show, we host an artist meet & greet.
+We hand out the initial maps with artist booth assignments, posters and postcards for distribution, and so on.
 This is your chance to ask us questions or express any concerns about your space or the event plan.

 When do I set up for the sale?

-For the Holiday show: Friday, December 5 set up between 12 PM and 3PM, tear down between 8 and 9PM.
+Friday, December 6 set up between 12 PM and 3PM, tear down between 8 and 9PM.
 Note: Unloading prior to the show must be done by 2 PM, with your car parked and away from the loading areas.

 Do I need my own table coverings?